revoconner/Headless-TTY/README.md

 headless-tty.exe cmd /c dir
 ```

-### Use with pythonw to launch claude code cli in headless mode but keep session alive
+### Use with pythonw (example use case, not limited to) to launch claude code cli in headless mode but keep session alive

 ```python
 headless_tty_exe = "path_to/headless-tty.exe"